SamuEDL/Tools_T8100/DTS/README.md

 ```
 dtc -I dtb -O dts dtb.img > T8100.dts
 ```
-**Note:** The DTS of the Teclast P80 has been uploaded to compare it with that of the T8100.
+**Note:** The DTS of the Teclast P80 and QLink 1Gen CF has been uploaded to compare it with that of the T8100.
 But it doesn't support T8100.